vincentjzy/OpenCorr/README.md

 3. QQ group: 597895040

 ># Important updates
->2021.04.23, OpenCorr is released to public
+>2021.04.23, OpenCorr is released to public.
+>
->2021.04.30, Modify structure of DIC module and stereovision module
+>2021.04.30, Modify structure of DIC module and stereovision module.

 # Get started